 Tip #2.
 Know Where The Colors Are

-If you're visiting in the first two weeks of October, much of the fall colors will only be in high elevation areas near the Tennessee/North Carolina boarder.
+If you're visiting in the first two weeks of October, much of the fall colors will only be in high elevation areas near the Tennessee/North Carolina border.
 To see leaves at this time, you'll want to drive up US Hwy 411 to Newfound Gap or Clingman's Dome.

 However, in the last two weeks of October, peak fall will arrive in lower elevations inside the national park.
 This includes areas like Sugarlands, Elkmont, Tremont, Cades Cove, Metcalf Bottoms, and the Roaring Fork Motor Trail.